 Step 6: Select the coin.

 Next, scroll down and select the coin type.
 For example, if you need the private key for your Ethereum wallet on Trust Wallet, select Ethereum.
-The same goes for Bitcoin, Litecoin, and many other cryptocurrencies available on the list.
+The same goes for Bitcoin, Litecoin, and many other cryptocurrencies on the list.

-Step 7: Copy the generated private key to clipboard.
+Step 7: Copy the generated private key.

 Now, scroll down to the “Derived Addresses” section and copy the generated private key in the first row since that’s the private key for the default/first wallet (of the selected coin) in the recovery phrase.